buzz39/reddit-god/README.md

     REDDIT_USER_AGENT=RedditCopilot/1.0.0
     ```

-3.  **Run the application:**
+3.  **Start the web server:**

     ```bash
-    pnpm dev
+    pnpm run dev
     ```

-    This will execute the `src/index.ts` file with a predefined example input.
-You can modify this file to test with different interests and options.
+    The server will start on `http://localhost:3000`.
+Open this URL in your browser to access the web interface.

 ## Project Structure

+-   `src/server.ts`: Express server that serves the web interface and handles API requests.
--   `src/index.ts`: The main entry point of the application.
+-   `src/index.ts`: Legacy CLI entry point for subreddit discovery.
--   `src/reddit-api.ts`: Handles all interactions with the Reddit API, including authentication.
+-   `src/reddit-api.ts`: Handles all interactions with the Reddit API, including authentication and data fetching.
 -   `src/pipeline.ts`: Contains the core logic for the subreddit discovery pipeline.
+-   `public/index.html`: Main web page with the two-panel interface.
+-   `public/script.js`: Client-side JavaScript for handling user interactions and API calls.
+-   `public/style.css`: Styles for the web interface.
 -   `package.json`: Defines the project's dependencies and scripts.
 -   `tsconfig.json`: TypeScript compiler configuration.
 -   `.env`: Stores the Reddit API credentials.